 The Farm Service Agency (FSA) offers farm operating loans, both direct and guaranteed, to family farmers and ranchers.
 These loans can help those who are temporarily unable to get private, commercial credit on their own at reasonable rates and terms.

-Operating Loans may be used to:
+You may use Operating Loans to:

 - Buy items like livestock and feed, farm equipment, fuel, farm chemicals, and insurance.